 Peter Luong is a second-generation owner of Red Blossom Tea in San Francisco.
 He and his sister Alice took over the family business from their father.
 They specialize in Taiwanese and Chinese teas.

-Timothy Hsu created The Mandarin’s Tea Room to offer select, (even custom crafted) teas and a tea tasting atmosphere in New York City.
+Timothy Hsu created The Mandarin’s Tea Room (link dead) to offer select, (even custom crafted) teas and a tea tasting atmosphere in New York City.

 Both Peter and Timothy travel to origin, and are fluent Chinese speakers.
 Given the thorough visits and the relationships they have cultivated, they offer real, deep insight from farmers and industry experts on understanding Da Hong Pao (大红袍), or Big Red Robe wulong tea.